Legal & Ethical

 Proposed in April 2021, the AI Act is one of the world's first legal frameworks aimed specifically at AI.
 It categorizes AI systems into four risk levels: unacceptable risk, high risk, limited risk, and minimal risk.
 The regulation prohibits AI applications deemed to pose an unacceptable risk, such as social scoring by governments, while imposing stringent requirements on high-risk AI systems, like those used in critical infrastructure or biometric identification.

 The AI Act also mandates transparency for AI systems interacting with humans, ensuring users are aware when they are interacting with AI.
-This legislation is still under negotiation and is expected to be finalized soon(Right of Publicity Roadmap).
+This legislation is still under negotiation and is expected to be finalized soon().

 General Data Protection Regulation (GDPR):

 Although not AI-specific, the GDPR, which came into effect in 2018, plays a significant role in regulating AI by setting strict rules on data privacy and protection.
 AI systems that process personal data must comply with GDPR requirements, ensuring that individuals' data is handled lawfully, transparently, and for specified purposes.
-The GDPR also gives individuals the right to explanations of decisions made by AI systems and the right to contest these decisions (Right of Publicity Roadmap, Terms.law).
+The GDPR also gives individuals the right to explanations of decisions made by AI systems and the right to contest these decisions (, ).

 Ethics Guidelines for Trustworthy AI: